alexandroid000/cv/NillesCV.md

 August - October 2022:
-:   I was honored to serve as interim Principal Investigator for the Collective Embodied Intelligence lab for three months as part of the NSF Career Life Balance program.
+:   I was honored to serve as interim Principal Investigator for the Collective Embodied Intelligence lab as part of the NSF Career Life Balance program.
 Primary responsibilities included supervising four PhD students and running weekly group meetings.